Phil Archer is the Data Activity Lead — working to make ever more effective use of the Web as a platform for data.

 She holds an engineer degree and a PhD in Computer Science.
 Her research area was distributed artificial intelligence and multi-agent systems.

 Ivan graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI he joined the Hungarian research institute in computer science (SZTAKI) where he worked for 6 years.
 He left Hungary in 1986 and, after a few years in industry, he joined the Centre for Mathematics and Computer Sciences (CWI) in Amsterdam where he has held a tenure position since 1988.
 He received a PhD degree in Computer Science in 1990 at the Leiden University, in the Netherlands.
 Ivan joined the W3C team as Head of Offices in January 2001 while maintaining his position at CWI.
-He served as Head of Offices until June 2006, when he was asked to take the Semantic Web Activity Lead position.
-Finally, in 2013, he also took up the position of Activity Lead for the Digital Publishing Activity.
+He served as Head of Offices until June 2006, then as Semantic Web Activity Lead until December 2013.
+Since June of 2013 he is Digital Publishing Activity Lead.

 Yves Lafon studied Mathematics and computer science at ENSEEIHT in Toulouse, France, and at Ecole Polytechnique de Montreal in Montreal, Canada.
 His field of study was signal recognition and processing.
 He discovered Internet Relay Chat and the Web in Montreal in 1993 and has been making robots and games for both.
 He joined the W3C in October 1995 to work on W3C's experimental browser, Arena.
 Then he worked on Jigsaw, W3C's Java-based server, on HTTP/1.1 and started the work on SOAP 1.2.